 In an emergency situation a Recovery Centre is usually established as a one stop shop for information for people that have been affected by the emergency.
-In the event of a pandemic this will not be able to be established due to requirements for social distancing to reduce spread of the virus.
+In the event of a pandemic this may not be able to be established due to requirements for social distancing to reduce spread of the virus, or if they are able to open their capacities will be reduced in line with social distancing requirements.